-Get the advice you need, when you need it. qldwater collates specific industry and technical advice to support our members.
-Contact qldwater directly or access our regular information services from e-Flashes, online forums, newsletters, factsheets and position papers.
+Get the information and advice you need, when you need it. qldwater collates specific industry and technical advice to support our members.
+Contact qldwater directly or access our regular information services from e-Flashes, online forums, newsletters, factsheets and industry position papers.

-The water industry reports water data to a diverse range of government bodies at various times of the year.
-Managing overlapping and duplicate requests is a full-time task. qldwater’s Statewide Water Information Management (SWIM) service provides a single portal for reporting and maintaining water data.
-The system is being expanded but basic access is complementary for qldwater members.
+Water and sewerage service providers must report water data to a range of government bodies under various pieces of legislation.
+Managing overlapping and duplicate requests is a full-time task.
+The Statewide Water Information Management (SWIM) provides a single portal for reporting and maintaining water data.
+SWIM access is complementary for qldwater members.
 A subscription service called SWIMLocal, with additional features including mobile data entry and a task module, is available for utilities that want to fully control their data storage and management, to save time, improve data quality and rationalise reporting.

 Network with your Industry

 qldwater provides opportunities to stay in touch with networks and peers in the industry through formal and informal means including expert groups, industry events, regional conferences and an Annual Forum.
 We started the best of the best water taste test to increase recognition of the work done by Queensland utilities but it has grown to be a national program through our partnership with WIOA.

 Manuals, Guidelines and Templates

-We collaborate closely with LGAQ to influence policy relevant to Local Government.
-As a parent organisation, LGAQ is a key partner and relies on qldwater to link with industry knowledge and information on significant issues as well as up-to-date technical advice.
+We collaborate closely with LGAQ to influence policy relevant to Local Government water and sewerage services.
+LGAQ is a key partner and relies on qldwater to link with industry knowledge and information on significant issues as well as up-to-date technical advice.

-We understand that member's issues and infrastructure may be locally unique. qldwater staff engage regularly with members and develop opportunities for face-to-face meetings throughout the year to discuss local issues and impacts.
-Some opportunities include regional conferences and information sessions, training, expert panels, TRG and Management Committee meetings and our annual Water Connections Tour.
+We understand that member issues may be unique. qldwater staff engage regularly with members and develop opportunities for face-to-face meetings throughout the year to discuss local issues and impacts.
+Some opportunities include regional conferences and industry events, training, expert panels, TRG meetings, QWRAP regional meetings and our annual Water Connections Week.
 Feedback, suggestions or comments from members are invited through a range of mechanisms.

 Training and Capacity Building

-Ensuring staff are well trained is key to the water industry’s ongoing success. qldwater helps members stay abreast of recent changes and ensures access to relevant training programs and materials.
+Ensuring staff are well trained is key to the water industry’s ongoing success. qldwater helps members stay abreast of recent changes in training and skills and ensures access to relevant training programs and materials.
 Through the Water Skills Partnership, we assist members to save in training costs through coordinated training programs and regional collaboration.
 The Partnership also secures skills and training funding and initiates pilot training initiatives on behalf of the industry.

 Contribute to joint industry responses on draft legislation, policy papers and statutory guidelines or participate on our expert panels or the TRG.
 Join our forums to share your knowledge and experience with others or provide feedback directly to us at any time.

 qldwater establishes and project manages significant projects driven by industry needs.
 If you have a specific project need, qldwater can assist you to scope the initial project, including undertaking impact assessments and identifying potential investment or funding opportunities.

-The Institute of Public Works Engineering Queensland (IPWEAQ) along with other parent bodies (LGAQ, LGMA and AWA) form qldwater’s Executive Management Committee. qldwater is also an associate member of WSAA and corporate member of WIOA.
+The Institute of Public Works Engineering Australasia Queensland (IPWEAQ) is our parent body. qldwater is also an associate member of WSAA and corporate member of WIOA.
 Our strong industry links provide members with additional access to a wide range of industry networks.

 As well as keeping members informed about potential funding sources, qldwater assists regional consortiums to access State and Commonwealth funding.
 We also seek funding opportunities to support major programs specific to emerging industry needs.

 Some industry solutions can only be achieved through partnering with neighbouring water service providers.
-But establishing this collaboration can often be difficult and costly for members. qldwater provides facilitation and assistance to establish and maintain regional efforts to support and develop the water industry and has partnered with LGAQ and the state Government on the QWRAP program to explore more formal regional arrangements.
+Establishing this collaboration can often be difficult and costly for members. qldwater provides facilitation and assistance to establish and maintain regional efforts to support and develop the water industry and has partnered with LGAQ and the state Government on the QWRAP program to explore more formal regional arrangements.

 Technical Reference Group (TRG)

-The TRG meets bimonthly to direct and inform qldwater priorities and activities.
+The TRG meets regularly to direct and inform qldwater priorities and activities.
 It is a collaborative working group of managers and experts from across Queensland who freely contribute their time and travel costs to represent and support the development of the industry.
 All members are able to nominate a representative to the TRG and help shape the future of our industry.
 We maintain a number of other significant reference groups/ communities of practice including the Sewage and Water Environment and Advisory Panel.

-- enter qldwater awards for water operators and engineers;
+- enter qldwater awards for water operators and others;